Kailyn's Baby Name Is Newton Abraham [opinion]

 By the time you are done reading this, Kailyn Lowry may have already given birth to her third child.
 She was due back in June, but the stork remains disoriented and impalpable.
-Well assuming that she is still with child, and still, in the market for an unsexed name for said child?
-I have put together a list of names she may find most relevant.
+Well assuming that she is still with child and still in the market for an unsexed name for said child, I have put together a list of names she may find most relevant.

-Speaking of children, Kailyn has two boys with two baby daddies, who were probably surprised- or not- to learn that her friend Chris Lopez (yeah, it’s always a friend) will be singing lullabies, in an attempt to stave off colic soon enough.
+Speaking of children, Kailyn has two boys with two different men, who were probably surprised – or not – to learn that her friend Chris Lopez (yeah, it’s always a friend) will be singing lullabies in an attempt to stave off colic soon enough.
 Now that we know daddy’s name, let’s choose one for the baby.
 Kailyn needs to look no further than her two boys, Isaac and Lincoln, in deciding a name for baby number three.
-They are both very strong names that call to mind, men of renown.
+They are both very strong names that call to mind men of renown.

 Think Isaac Newton and Abraham Lincoln.
 Thinking men.
 Reputable men indeed.
 The former invented gravity, whilst the latter sported a beard all the way to the White House, the first President to do so I might add.
 Baby Lo should be named Newton or Abraham, or both.
-Who among you, can say these names aren’t befitting a star on reality television?
-Heck, if the baby is a girl, with a name like Newton Abraham, you just know that in eighteen years she is going to be hot.
+Who among you can say these names aren’t befitting a star on reality television?
+Heck, if the baby is a girl, with a name like Newton Abraham, you just know that in 18 years she is going to be hot.
 Even hotter if she is a he, and vice versa.
-I dear any second grader to find an unflattering moniker that rhymes with those names?
+I dare any second grader to find an unflattering moniker that rhymes with those names.

-Then there is the name Lilac, the first letter of the name Lowry, sandwich between the first and last syllables of Lincoln and Isaac respectively.
+Then there is the name Lilac, the first letter of the name Lowry, sandwiched between the first and last syllables of Lincoln and Isaac respectively.
 Sounds like a flower you say?
 Well, you are wrong, it happens to be a shrub.
 A hauntingly fragrant shrub.
 Kailyn is already dropping hints as to the baby’s sex.

 “He doesn’t want his other hoes to know about me.”
 Oh, cut the man some slack Kail, he may be camera shy or something.
 If he is not, then soon the pungent smell of upchuck and baby powder will give him away.
 That should lead these (ahem) girls to MTV, where they will not only get to know you but learn the name of your newest progeny as well.